ocaml/ocaml.org/data/tutorials/wf_01_debugging.md

 ## Printing a Back Trace for an Uncaught Exception

 Getting a back trace for an uncaught exception can be informative to understand in which context a problem occurs.
-However, by default programs compiled with both `ocamlc` and `ocamlopt` will not print it:
+However, by default, programs compiled with both `ocamlc` and `ocamlopt` will not print it:

 ```